-Since we tend to prioritize experiences, Sam and I decided to take the trip in lieu of buying each other Christmas gifts (which shocked our family and friends).
+Since we tend to prioritize experiences, Sam and I decided to take the trip in lieu of buying each other Christmas gifts.

 We had planned to stay at an Airbnb rental in a less expensive borough to save money.
 Unfortunately, when we arrived at the apartment we realized we’d made a mistake.

-For one, the neighborhood made me uneasy and I realized I wouldn’t feel comfortable walking several blocks from the Metro station late at night.
+For one, the neighborhood made me uneasy and I realized I would feel even less comfortable walking several blocks from the metro station late at night.

 Second, most of the places we wanted to visit were in Manhattan, which would have been a 30-45 minute commute from our apartment.
 With such limited time in the city, we knew we needed a more central location.

 We ended up making a last minute reservation at Pod 39 in Manhattan, which was perfect for us.

 Though the room was the size of a walk-in closet, it was affordable, modern, and clean.
 Most importantly, the location is only a short walk from Grand Central Terminal.

 The rooftop bar is closed in the winter, so we enjoyed having the city view to ourselves.

 How to Get Around in New York City

 We walked a lot!
 And by “a lot” I mean I took 28,946 steps.
 In one day.